-As from Tuesday 19th May to Sunday 24th May 2020, most of the south, centre, and northern areas of the country are expected to experience cool to cold weather conditions with occasional rain drizzle and rain showers, particularly over high ground areas, and Mwera wind over lake waters with fog in low lying areas and highlands mostly during night and morning hours due to cool and moist airflow from the south east, with occasional interlude of sunny periods.
+As from Sunday 28 June to Sunday 5th July 2020, most areas in the south, centre and northern areas of the country are expected to mostly experience cool to cold and cloudy to partly cloudy weather conditions associated with fog, drizzle and rain-showers particularly over high ground and lakeshore areas, with Mwera winds over lake water bodies.
+This is due to invasion of cool and moist easterly and south easterly airflow induced by a series of high pressure systems passing over the south east coast of South Africa.

-As the public is at risk of prolonged exposure to very low temperatures which can cause potentially life-threatening conditions, the public is advised to be Weather-ready and Climate Smart by religiously paying undivided attention to the continuously available daily and weekly weather updates from the Department of Climate Change and Meteorological Services to ensure seamless use of weather information on all timescales and therefore be kept safe from any weather related threats.
+The public is advised to be weather-ready and weather-wise by religiously paying attention to the continuously available daily and weekly weather updates from the Department of Climate Change and Meteorological Services to ensure seamless use of weather information on all timescales in order to be kept safe from any weather related threats.

 Issued by: Jolamu Nkhokwe

 Ministry of Environment, Tourism and Wildlife